Protecting a way of life!

 I Am Only One Person, What Can I Do?

 Do you know who your County Council Representative is?
 Contact your county representative!
-Contact all county council representatives and let your voice be heard!
+You are not limited to just your representative - contact all county council representatives and let your voice be heard!
 Do you know the various committees that meet and make decisions for citizens of Edgefield County?
 Do you know how you are affected by those decisions?
 The best way to know what is going on is to be informed and not wait until decisions are made that affect you personally.
-Here is the link to the County calendar: https://edgefieldcounty.sc.gov/events

 Use our Contact form to let us know your contact information and your area of interest.
 Your information will never be shared, sold, or published.
 Confidentiality is held in high regard and will always be respected.